Life insurance retirement plans (LIRP)

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-If you own a whole life insurance policy — or any other type of cash value life insurance — you can use your life insurance policy’s cash value to supplement your retirement income.
+If you own a life insurance policy with any type of cash value — a savings-like component that earns interest over time — you can use that cash value to supplement your retirement income.
+This is called a life insurance retirement plan (LIRP).

 Key takeaways

-What is a LIRP?
+What is an LIRP?

 LIRPs mimic the tax benefits of a Roth IRA, meaning you don’t pay taxes on any withdrawals after you are 59½ years old and cash gains are tax-deferred.